SteffenBlake/Motes/README.md

 Step 5: Create a .mot file anywhere you like on your computer and put some code in it (keep reading to learn how it works!)

-Step 6: Save it, then go to where you saved it and run the .mot file (double clicking should do the job!)
+Step 6: Save it as a .mot (important), then go to where you saved it and run the .mot file (double clicking should do the job!)

 It's that easy!